Does OpenClaw work with Gmail?

 How to set it up

 Install the ClawLink plugin for OpenClaw, click connect next to Gmail in the dashboard, and approve the Google consent screen.
-That's the whole setup — the OpenClaw Gmail integration guide walks through it step by step.
+That's the whole setup.
+The OpenClaw Gmail integration guide walks through it step by step.
 From the next chat message, Gmail tools are available.

 Do I need a Google API key?